briansrebrenik/cbir/README.md

   images).
 For this I used a [Brute Force Matcher](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_matcher/py_matcher.html#).
-  The Brute Force Matcher, a type of nearest neighbors algorithm, that takes the descriptors of the query image and matches with the reference images using a distance calculation.
+  The Brute Force Matcher, a type of nearest neighbors algorithm, that takes the descriptors of the query image and matches with the reference images using a distance calculation (in this case, Hamming Distance).
   For my algorithm, I used the top 10 matches for each image, and then chose a best match using the lowest average distance.

 ## How to use the CBIR